Joseph Pilates was passionate about the benefits of learning how to breathe efficiently. He said:

 Breathing for Pilates

-In Pilates, we practise lateral or thoracic breathing.
+In Pilates, breathing is one of our basic principles.
+We practise lateral or thoracic breathing.
 This is to encourage the expansion of the lower ribs into the sides and into the back.
 The breathing patterns specified for each exercise are to facilitate movement and aid stability.
 Effective use of the breath can also help the mind to relax, focus and recharge.

 Breathing to Relieve Back Pain

 With persistent back pain, muscles often feel tense and tight.
 A breathing exercise, such as breathing in for a count of 7 and out for a count of 11, can calm the nervous system so as to relax tense muscles and prevent sudden spasms of back pain.